LeonardoResearchGroup/NetInt/README.md

 ### Fast community visualization of large graphs ###

 Netint does not show the whole graph at once.
 It starts displaying a top tier and progresively unpacks graph portions on demand.
 To do so, during loading process the user is asked to select a clustering attribute from the list of vertices' categorical attributes.
-Netint creates containers for each category, inserts in each container the corresponding nodes, and displays only the containers.
-But, be aware that if the selected clustering attribute has many values (more than 200), the loading process could be lengthy.
+Netint creates containers for each category, inserts in each container the corresponding nodes, and displays only the containers (See image below).
+But, be aware that if the user selects a clustering attribute with many values (in the order than 200), the loading process could be lengthy.

 <img width="420" alt="asset 1 2x" src="https://user-images.githubusercontent.com/10836823/40271062-a8dc2ab2-5b5d-11e8-83f2-5c8bbb1e7f06.png">